tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/弹性集群指南/Kubernetes 对象管理/Annotation 说明_intl_en.md

 The elastic cluster also supports the same expansion protocol as the TKE cluster.
 For more information, see [Service Extension Protocol](https://intl.cloud.tencent.com/document/product/457/39141).

 >!
->- Ensure that your EKS and the CVM do not share the same CLB.
+>- Ensure that your EKS does not share the same CLB with the CVM.
 >- When the existing CLBs are used:
 >   - Only CLBs created through the CLB console can be used.
 You cannot reuse CLBs automatically created by TKE.
 >   - Ports of Services that share the same existing CLB cannot be the same.